At a Glance

 ✨Demonstrate Flexibility

-Since the role requires shift work, including evenings and weekends, be prepared to discuss your availability and willingness to adapt your schedule.
-Highlight any previous experiences where you successfully managed flexible working hours.
+Since the role requires shift work, including evenings and weekends, be ready to discuss your availability and willingness to adapt your schedule.
+Employers appreciate candidates who are flexible and committed to meeting the needs of the service.

 ✨Ask Insightful Questions

 Prepare thoughtful questions to ask during the interview.
-This could include inquiries about the team dynamics, the types of activities supported individuals engage in, or how success is measured in this role.
-It shows your genuine interest in the position and the organisation.
+This could include inquiries about the team dynamics, the types of activities offered, or how success is measured in supporting individuals.
+It shows your genuine interest in the role and the organisation.